ligw1998/ligw1998.github.io/source-separation.md

-## Welcome to Category Adapted Enhancement with Weakly Labelled Data
+## Welcome to Category Adapted Enhancement with Weakly Labeled Data

 **DEMOs are here!**